Examples of Website Menu Designs

-Highlighting current menu section is good for usability: users clearly see which section they are currently looking at:
+Highlighting current menu section is good for usability: users see which section they are currently looking at:

-The same is true for the item hovered with pointer.
+The same is true for the item hovered with a pointer.
 In this menu design example Notes section changes when hovered with pointer:

 If the site is quite long, you can always display horizontal menu on top when user is scrolling down the page: